discordx-ts/discordx/docs/src/decorators/slashoption.md

 ## Params

-The parameters of an @Option is an object as the last parameter
+The parameters of an @SlashOption is an object as the last parameter

 ### Description